samforwill/District-Insights/README.md

 **EDA Conclusions**:
 1) The distribution of districts is skewed by Republican gerrymandering.
-2) My data has high dimensionality (450 features) high multicollinearity (closely related features) and low observations (only 435 districts in the U.S).
+2) My data has high dimensionality (450 features), high multicollinearity (closely related features), and low observations (only 435 districts in the U.S).
-3) To handle the high dimensionality and multicolinearity of my data, I am choosing to focus on regressors that are adept at handling these challenges.
+3) To handle the high dimensionality and multicollinearity of my data, I am choosing to focus on regressors that are adept at handling these challenges.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Models and Analysis